Romantic restaurants for Valentine's Day dinner - Decanter

 Book: 01844 278 881

 What we like about it: A dream destination for the ultimate romantic getaway, Le Manoir is a beautiful 15th century country manor house with immaculate gardens.
 Prepare to be indulged, not least in the two-star Michelin restaurant where culinary legend Raymond Blanc presides over a French-inspired seasonal menu using produce from his organic kitchen garden.
-Choices may include decadent truffled hen’s egg with wild mushroom tea and winter truffle or assiette of lamb with asparagus and rosemary jus.
+Choices may include decadent truffled hen’s egg with wild mushroom tea and winter truffle or Anjou pigeon with cabbage, bacon and Madeira jus.

 Wine list: Mirroring the menu, this exceptional list is seasonally led and classically French, with around 600 of the 1,000-plus wines coming from Blanc’s native land.
 Expect great vintages from outstanding châteaux – and even Blanc’s own English sparkling wine made by Camel Valley.